Find out why your DIY billing stack is costing you revenue and what to do about it.

 (iii) is, or becomes generally known to the public by other than a breach of duty hereunder by the receiving party; and

-Where you have no sales for a period of six (6) consecutive months (the “Dormancy Period”) and there is a positive Account Balance, Paddle reserves the right to charge you an account dormancy charge ("Dormancy Charge") and/or deactivate your Supplier Account.
-Dormant Supplier Accounts with a negative balance and no sales activity in the preceding 15 days will be deactivated immediately.
+Where you have no sales for a period of six (6) consecutive months (the “Dormancy Period”) and there is an outstanding Supplier Fee due to you, Paddle reserves the right to charge you an account dormancy charge ("Dormancy Charge") and/or deactivate your Supplier Account.
+Dormant Supplier Accounts with a negative balance and no sales activity in the preceding fifteen (15) days will be deactivated immediately.
+Following a Dormancy Period, Paddle may revoke access to the Supplier Account without notice to you.

-(i) the other commits a material breach of its obligations under the Agreement and such breach is not remediable;
+(i) the other commits a material breach of its obligations under the Agreement, including for the avoidance of doubt compliance with the Acceptable Use Policy, and such breach is not remediable;

 (ii) the other commits a material breach of its obligation under the Agreement which is not remedied within 14 days of receiving written notice of such breach;